 99. Litchfield Group, Derwent Works, Matlock Road, Ambergate.
 A number of rare and unusual lanterns exist inside this factory compound - including a GEC ZD10839 multi-lamp fitting.
 Other lanterns in the vicinity are all top-entry fittings mounted to unsleeved 5 m Stanton columns.
 These fittings appear to be equipped for running 250 Watt mercury lamps so they are clearly mounted at the wrong height!
 All of the concrete columns have had their doors removed and placed alongside - it looks as if they may have been disconnected anyway.
 One column cannot have its door refitted as the ballast is deeper than the column's base compartment!

 A big thank-you goes to the very kind security staff at the factory for allowing me to take these photographs.

 The 250 Watt lanterns look very industrial in their design - most are missing their bowls.
-The clips look very similar to the ones employed on the 1980s' versions of the Thorn Alpha 8 and Beta 79, however the units are actually Philips HRB 'Area' fittings from the 1960s - thanks to everyone who identified them.
+The clips look very similar to the ones employed on the 1980s' versions of the Thorn Alpha 8 and Beta 79; however, the units may be Philips HRB 'Area' fittings from the 1960s - thanks to everyone who suggested this option.

 The columns were all showing signs of spalling - though some looked more severe than others: